 This step ensures your marketing plan is grounded in reality – you know the battlefield and can position yourself to win in areas that are under-served or where you have an edge.

 With your audience and competition in mind, you can now articulate what your brand stands for and how you’ll communicate it.
-This is about defining your Unique Selling Proposition (USP) and key messages.

 Your USP is the concise statement of what makes you different and valuable to your target customer.
 It’s the heart of your marketing plan, because it will influence all your campaigns and content.

 For example, a clean beauty skincare brand might have a USP like: “Luxurious, all-natural skincare powered by science, designed for sensitive skin without harmful chemicals.”
-That encapsulates a few differentiators (clean ingredients, science-backed formulations, targeted for sensitive skin).

 To craft your USP, think about the overlap of:

 Once you have the USP, break it down into core messages or value propositions.
 These are like supporting pillars that add detail.
-For instance:

 These messages will appear in your marketing collateral: your website copy, your social media bios, your elevator pitch, and tone of all communications.
 Ensure consistency – the marketing plan should set the tone that you carry through.